 Some of the features you might want to consider before you open an account with a broker include:

-- Your broker’s tools and platform.
-The broker you open an account with will provide you with a platform that you can use to place buy and sell orders.
-If you’ve never invested before, you may want to choose a broker that caters to users opening their 1st brokerage account.
+The broker you open an account with will provide you with a platform that you can use to place buy and sell orders for your trade ideas.
+If you’ve never invested before, you may want to choose a broker that caters to users opening their first brokerage account.

-- Market access.
-Almost every broker will provide you with comprehensive access to the US stock market.
+Almost every broker will provide you with comprehensive access to the U.S. stock market.
 However, some brokers will also offer access to cryptocurrency trading, forex and international markets.
 If these are important for you, be sure to choose a broker that offers more market access so that you can easily get into other assets that will serve your portfolio or represent quite a lot of potential.